 360-degree tip rotation, Tip storage case, Carry bag, 4-hour rapid magnetic charger, LED charging indicator

-The Waterpik WP-660 is distinguished by 2 cleaning modes.
-In a floss mode, the unit will generate a thin pressurized water jet while in a pulse mode the jet will be combined with pulsations.
-Such optimised cleaning technology will enhance your oral hygiene efficiency by times.
+The Waterpik WP-660 offers two cleaning modes: a floss mode, in which the unit generates a thin pressurised water jet, and a pulse mode that activates pulsations.
+Such optimised cleaning performance allows you to enhance your oral hygiene efficiency by times.

 A rather noisy operation.